 There are a lot of different types of camping showers out there, so what makes one better than another?
-We set out to answer that question by testing these showers side-by-side with a wide range of tests that help you gain a better understanding of the strengths and weaknesses of each product.
-We tested five different metrics to provide a complete picture of how each shower stands up against the competition, and here's how we did it.
+We set out to answer that question by testing these showers side-by-side to help you gain a better understanding of the strengths and weaknesses of each product.
+We used five different testing metrics to provide a complete picture of how each shower stands up against the competition, and here's how we did it.

 Ease of Set Up

-No one likes using an overly complicated shower when you just need to get the job done.
-We assessed how easy — or not — each of these models were to set up and to take back down again.
-We considered how easy they are to fill with water.
-We examined how simple it is to get water into the opening or procure the appropriate water-holding vessel.
-We also assessed directions to see if they were adequate or helpful.
+No one likes using an overly complicated shower when you just need to get clean.
+We assessed how easy — or not — each of our tested models was to set up and to take back down again.
+We considered how easy each is to fill with water, if they required any additional materials, and how easy they are to clean.

-To truly test the durability of these unique outdoor "appliances", we used them.
-A lot.
+To truly test the durability of these unique outdoor "appliances," we also just used them — a lot.
 We threw them in the back of the car to camp for the weekend.
 We crammed them in backpacks and brought them into the woods.
-We laid them on all kinds of rough ground surfaces to see how they did.
-We stuck them in rivers to fill and poured hot water in them to use.
-Models that hang to use we also dropped repeatedly from about 6ft up, just to see what would happen if that were to occur, say, in the middle of a shower.
+We laid them on all kinds of rough ground surfaces, stuck them in rivers to fill, and poured hot water in them.
+We even dropped hanging models repeatedly from about 6 feet up, just to see what would happen if that were to occur, say, in the middle of a shower.

-Some camping showers are obviously more amenable to being carried farther distances in a backpack, but then are they too heavy to lug around when you fill them up with water at camp?
-We considered the weight of each model both empty and full of water.
-We examined their method of carry and evaluated how easy or difficult it was to use.
+Some camping showers are obviously more amenable to being carried farther distances.
+We considered the weight of each model, both empty and full.
+We examined their method of carrying and evaluated how easy or difficult it was to use.
 We also measured how small each unit could pack down to when not in use.
 And we considered the packability of each shower when completely full of water if you wanted to top it off before you leave home.

 Each of these tests, assessments, and comparisons helped give us a distinct picture of each shower, how it performs, and what its best uses are.
 We hope that the insights we have gathered are helpful to you in finding the shower that best suits your needs.